What Should I do After I've Been in an Aviation Accident?

 What Does Law Require for Aviation Accidents?

 The investigation of an aviation accident involves a long and complex process; the families of victims can be kept waiting for long periods of time to find out the cause of their loved one's accident.
-According to Federal Aviation Association (FAA) requirements require pilots to be licensed and to undergo regular physical exams to ensure that they are in good condition to fly.
+The Federal Aviation Association (FAA) requires pilots to be licensed and to undergo regular physical exams to ensure that they are in good condition to fly.
 The FAA also requires that aircrafts be inspected and maintained regularly.
 Failure to perform these or any FAA requirements may render the responsible party liable for damages.

 What are the Causes of Aviation Accidents?